REA-RL: Reflection-Aware Online Reinforcement Learning for Efficient Reasoning: Related Work

-\paragraph{Efficient reasoning with length reward.} DeepSeek R1 \citep{DeepSeekR1Incentivizing_GYZ+25} achieves promising results using only accuracy and format rewards with online RL, demonstrating its effectiveness.
-Several methods also use RL to enhance the efficiency of LLMs with length rewards, often normalized by a baseline budget.
-O1-Pruner \citep{O1PrunerLengthHarmonizing_LSH+25} estimates the budget from a reference model, while \citet{TrainingLanguage_AZ25} do so from per-prompt groups.
+\paragraph{Efficient reasoning with length reward.} DeepSeek-R1 \citep{DeepSeekR1Incentivizing_GYZ+25} achieves promising results using RL with verifiable rewards (RLVR).
+Several methods further introduce length rewards to enhance efficiency, often normalized by a baseline budget.
+O1-Pruner \citep{O1PrunerLengthHarmonizing_LSH+25} estimates the budget from a reference model, \citet{IterativeLengthRegularized_LZL+24} from pairs, while \citet{TrainingLanguage_AZ25} from groups.
+ShorterBetter \citep{ShorterBetterGuiding_YWL25} estimates using shortest correct response, while \citet{TrainingLanguage_AZ25} uses Leave One Out estimator.
 Kimi K1.5 \citep{KimiK15_DGX+25} normalizes length with the minimum and maximum lengths of generations, while GRPO-LEAD \citep{GRPOLEADDifficultyAware_ZZ25} bases it on the length distribution.
 Other approaches predict the required maximum length budget.
-DAST \citep{DASTDifficultyAdaptive_SZH+25} estimates the budget based on problem difficulty. \citet{DemystifyingLong_YTN+25} propose a cosine reward that incentivizes meaningful reasoning while only penalizing excessive length.
-L1 \citep{L1Controlling_AW25} expects the model to follow the maximum length limit in the prompt and designs a target-aware reward.
-Finally, \citet{IterativeLengthRegularized_LZL+24} collect preference pairs and construct rewards based on relative length.
+DAST \citep{DASTDifficultyAdaptive_SZH+25} estimates the budget based on problem difficulty. \citet{DemystifyingLong_YTN+25} propose a cosine reward that only penalizes excessive length.
+L1 \citep{L1Controlling_AW25} rewards the model for following the length limit in prompts.
 However, most methods depend solely on multiple samplings of a query, which may cause unpredictable behavior in RL.
 To address this, we provide online revision and refined reward design, better guiding the model's optimization direction.